aemysites/sausaxen-iag-da/tools/plugins/text-to-html/README.md

 ### 📤 **Export Options**
 - **Copy HTML**: Copy generated HTML to clipboard
 - **Insert into Document**: Direct insertion using DA SDK
+- **Create DA Page**: Create a new Document Authoring page using the DA Admin API
 - Visual feedback for successful operations

 ## 🚀 How to Use